mjchidroop/EXP-3/README.md

 # EXP-3
-EXPT NO: 3				STAIR CASE WIRING
+ EXPT NO: 3
+ STAIR CASE WIRING

-AIM
+AIM:
  To control the status of the given lamp by using two–way switches.
 APPARATUS REQUIRED: